Yes, there is a new coronavirus subvariant called XE

 In its weekly epidemiological update released on March 29, the World Health Organization (WHO) said XE is a recombinant variant, or combination, of the BA.1 and BA.2 versions of omicron.
 It was first detected in the United Kingdom on Jan.
 19.

 The United Kingdom Health Security Agency (UKHSA) said in an update on March 25 that 637 cases of XE had been confirmed in the country so far.
-In the last week alone, more than 333,000 people had tested positive for COVID-19 in the UK, the agency reported on April 8.
+During the first week of April, more than 333,000 people total had tested positive for COVID-19 in the UK, the agency reported on April 8.

 A “small number” of XE cases have been detected in the US, where the new subvariant is considered “another lineage of omicron and not a new variant of interest or concern,” a spokesperson for the Centers for Disease Control and Prevention (CDC) told VERIFY.